monkeydevtools/treepath-python/README.md

 to this problem is to write structural code.
 This approach can become quite complex depending on the json structure and search criteria.

-A more declarative approach is to use a query language as it does a better job at communicating the intent of what is being searched for.
+A more declarative approach is to use a query language.
+It does a better job at communicating the intent of what is being searched for.

 Here are two examples that fetched the planet Earth from the sample solar-system data.